Scientist in a lab coat holding a vial containing gibberellin solution under laboratory lights.

 What is a Gibberellin?

-These hormones are known for their role in promoting stem elongation, germination, and flowering among other processes.
-They were first discovered in a fungus called Gibberella fujikuroi, which led to elongated, abnormal growth in rice plants, hence the name ‘gibberellin’.
+These hormones are known for promoting stem elongation, germination, and flowering.
+They were first discovered in a fungus called Gibberella fujikuroi, which caused abnormal growth in rice plants.
+In cannabis cultivation, strains like Critical 2.0, Gelato, and Gorilla Glue 4 can benefit from the right application of gibberellins, leading to taller plants and bigger yields.

 Gibberellin in Biology